Xilinx/foc-motor-ctrl/docs/src/hw_description.md

 For more information on how to use PMOD signals to check clock synchronization and to measure latency and confirm Qbv programming, refer to [application deployment page](./app_deployment.md).

+## AXI 1-wire Bus Host IP

+The AXI 1-Wire Host provides a 1-Wire bus controller interface to an AXI4-Lite interface.
+It supports the 1-Wire bus protocol with support for the essential 1-Wire bus master signals.
+The AXI 1-Wire Host contains a 1-Wire Host Core Controller, which guarantees protocol timing for driving off-board devices.
+It can be configured to generate an interrupt when the controller completes the signal instruction cycle.
+The AXI 1-Wire Host can be configured to bypass the 1-Wire Host Core Controller to manipulate the 1-Wire bus as a general purpose I/O (GPIO).

+Information on how to use the AXI 1-Wire IP can be found on [GitHub](https://github.com/Xilinx/axi_1wire_host-design).

 ## Clocks, Resets, and Interrupts

 ### Clocks